thinkingmedia/find2cards/README.md

     $ cd /etc/apache2/mods-enabled
     $ ln -s ../mods-available/rewrite.load rewrite.load

+## Configure PHP

+PHP must have `ext-intl` installed for this source code to work.

+    $ sudo apt-get install php5-intl

 ## Configure Apache

 Add a new website config for Apache to run the game.